DevopsProjects05/Sample-E-Commerce-Project/Docker/README.md

-# Sample E-commerce Application Deployment Using Docker
+# Sample E-Commerce Application Deployment Using Docker

-This guide will help you deploy the **Sample E-commerce Application** using Docker on an EC2 instance.
+This guide will help you deploy the **Sample E-Commerce Application** using Docker on an EC2 instance.

 ---